Lawan Leaves For Hajj | Leadership Newspaper

 Lawan Leaves For Hajj

-President of the Senate Ahmad Lawan on Monday left Abuja for Saudi Arabia to join millions of Muslim faithful around the world for Hajj.
+President of the Senate, Ahmad Lawan yesterday left Abuja for Saudi Arabia to join millions of Muslim faithful around the world for Hajj.

-The Special Adviser on Media, Mr Ola Awoniyi, made this known in a statement issued on Monday in Abuja.
+The special adviser on Media, Mr Ola Awoniyi, made this known in Abuja.

 Awoniyi said that Lawan, while in the holy land would use the opportunity to pray for the peace, unity and progress of Nigeria.